Lean Manufacturing: for waste-free management

 Senior Expert, Technical Processes, Proaction International

-Identifying waste is one of the key steps of Lean Management.
-It is my role to help managers develop this particular approach to increase the efficiency, productivity and, ultimately, the performance of their business.
+Alongside lean human resource management, identifying waste is one of the key steps of Lean Manufacturing.
+It is my role to help managers develop this particular approach to increase the efficiency, productivity, and, ultimately, the performance of their business.

 The best image I have to illustrate the lean approach is a pair of glasses.
 Basically, it’s about giving people - managers - the tools they need to have a better view of the operational reality that surrounds them.

 Being able to spot elements that do not add value is a good habit for the health of the business, but it is not always easy or pleasant.
 Just like wearing glasses for the first time, it's uncomfortable at first, but you get used to it.
 And above all, once it becomes a matter of habit, we cannot do without them anymore.

 I am not a vision specialist, but in my experiences consulting with businesses, I’ve learned that the difficulty with the Lean approach often has to do with operational farsightedness.